Secondary Conditions: Maximizing Your VA Disability Claim

 What Are Secondary Conditions?

-A secondary condition is a disability that was caused or worsened by a condition already recognized by the VA as service-connected.
-The key is establishing the link (nexus) between the primary and secondary issues.
+A secondary condition is a disability that a medical professional determines was caused or worsened by a condition already recognized as service-connected.
+The focus is establishing the medical link (nexus) between the issues.
 Common examples include:

-• Orthopedic Issues: A service-connected knee injury altering your gait, leading to subsequent hip or back pain.
+• Orthopedic Issues: A knee injury altering gait, leading to subsequent hip or back pain as diagnosed by a specialist.

-• Mental Health Connections: Service-connected PTSD contributing to the development or worsening of depression, anxiety, or sleep disorders.
+• Mental Health Connections: PTSD contributing to the clinical development or worsening of sleep disorders or anxiety.

-• Systemic Effects: Service-connected diabetes leading to related issues like hypertension, kidney disease, or peripheral neuropathy.
+• Systemic Effects: Diabetes leading to related clinical issues like hypertension or peripheral neuropathy.

 VA Policy: According to VA regulation 38 CFR § 3.310, a secondary condition can be service-connected if it is shown to be “proximately due to or the result of” or “aggravated by” a service-connected disability.